Alevsk/dvka/challenge-1/README.md

-# Hack The NFT Museum
+# Hack The NFT Museum – Challenge 1

 Welcome to the NFT Museum challenge!
 In this scenario, you'll explore common security vulnerabilities in cloud-native environments by attempting to compromise a modern NFT marketplace running on Kubernetes.

 ## Scenario Overview

 You've discovered a new NFT marketplace that claims to be revolutionizing the digital art world.
 However, your security research suggests that the application might have some critical vulnerabilities.
-Your mission is to investigate the platform and find potential security flaws that could lead to a complete compromise of the underlying infrastructure.
+Your mission is to investigate the platform and find potential security flaws that could lead to a compromise of the application.

 ![NFT Museum Store](./docs/images/nft-store.jpg)